kshinoz98/CircuitPython/README.md

 ### Description & Code

 Using a LCD and three lights, create a working stoplight menu that changes the lights when pressed.
+The learning target of this assignment was to learn how to use rotary encoders, and use a varible with different Cases.

 ```python